 - Requires all new enrollees to participate in the DC plan (investment)

 - Closes Senior Management Service Optional Annuity Program to new participants

 - Prohibits elected officials from joining the Senior Management Service Class in lieu of participation in the Elected Officers’ Class

 - Does not impact the ability of any current FRS enrollee to select participation in the DB (pension) or the DC (investment) plan.

 - Status: The bill passed the House Appropriations committee 13-9 on 3/8/13.
 The bill was then heard in State Affairs on 3/14/13 with an amendment to reinstate current law with regard to availability of disability benefits.
 The bill now requires employers to purchase term life insurance for all Special Risk Class employees equal to ten times a person’s salary.
 According to House staff, the proposed reforms will save counties $3.1 billion by 2042.
 This estimate does not include the costs associated with disability and death benefits, which are still outstanding.
-The bill passed the house with 74 to 42.
+The bill passed in the House on a vote down party lines.

 SB 1392 (S. Simpson)